Submission to Defensor del Pueblo & Consejo General del Poder Judicial - Madrid, Spain

 Within the past few decades women’s rights groups have made enormous strides in advancing the rights of women within the labor force, and other issues surrounding their ability to contribute monetarily to societies.
 However, while these groups have been vociferous regarding abuse and violence against women within Muslim and African communities and the way that that abuse is sanctioned by the community and governments, they have remained all too silent about these same traditions and customs which sanction abuse and violence within their own communities.

-My grandfather, Curtis Paul Wilcox, a lawyer in the early 20th century, fought for the rights of black people in the courts of the Deep South, during a time where racism and discrimination was seen as something “normal”.
-A time when black people were considered second-class citizens to be exploited, and used as scapegoat in protecting the honor of the community or group.
+My grandfather, Curtis Paul Wilcox, a lawyer in the early 20th century, fought for the rights of African Americans in the courts of the Deep South, during a time where racism and discrimination was seen as something “normal”.
+A time when African Americans were considered second-class citizens to be exploited, and used as scapegoat in protecting the honor of the community or group.

 These same prejudices and discriminatory traditions persist today against women, and children, within the home and family.